Rodgrad/aitl---ai-linux-terminal/README.md

+AILT – AI Linux Terminal
+Alpha
+Console experience powered with AI companion.
+Write commands in natural language and let AI do the rest.

 About
 AILT is a Linux terminal tool powered by AI.
 It allows you to issue commands in natural language, which it can execute on your system.
 Designed primarily as a learning tool and assistant, AILT is intended to support your workflow rather than replace your control—users should remain the main driver while relying on AILT as a helper.